Let’s examine the art of effective communication, with a particular emphasis on why communication is important in so many aspects of our lives.

 B. Creates effective teams

 Four out of five employees say that effective internal communication has a positive impact on their job performance, for obvious reasons.
-Clear and simple communication at work results in less ambiguity.
+Clear and simple communication at work lessens ambiguity.
 Clear communication also creates a much stronger basis for collaboration at work, and eventually results in more effective teams.

 C. Fosters innovation